sansiro77/non-invasive-bp-estimation-using-deep-learning/README.md

 |5  |`ppg_personalization_mimic_iii.py` | Uses a pretrained neural network and fine tunes its final layers using PPG data from subjects from the test set of the MIMIC-III database|
 |6  |`retrain_rppg_personalization.py`  | Uses a pretrained nueral network and fine tunes it using rPPG data. |

-### Datasets and trained models

-The PPG dataset used for training the neural architectures and the trained models themselves can be found at [Zenodo](https://zenodo.org/record/5590603).